Successful bloggers know how to work it.

 All that you need to do is find content within your niche that has succeeded before.
 You then need to create something similar, but better.

-You can find such content by using Buzzsumo.
+You can find such content by using Ubersuggest.

-Let’s say that I’m creating a blog dedicated to ‘Keeping chickens.’
+Let’s say that I’m creating a blog dedicated to ‘adopting dogs.’

-After typing ‘Keeping chickens,’ into Buzzsumo, I’m presented with a list of highly shared content that relates to this topic.
+After typing ‘adopting dogs,’ into Ubersuggest, I’m presented with a list of highly shared content that relates to this topic once I click on Content Ideas in the sidebar.

 All I need to do is take these existing pieces of content and then create something better.